Hickory Car Accident Lawyer

 • Do not speak with any insurance companies until you have secured legal representation.
 Your auto insurance policy may require you to report the accident within the first 24 hours to a few days after the crash, but do not discuss settlement or file a claim until you speak to an attorney.
 If you obtain the at-fault driver’s insurance information and plan to file a claim against their policy, you may need to report the accident to their insurer within a few days as well.
 However, you should only report the accident and notify them you intend to file a claim, but that you must consult your legal counsel before beginning the claim process.

 Keeping these tips in mind can potentially make a significant difference in the outcome of the insurance claim and civil court proceedings likely to follow your accident.
 Once you have addressed your immediate medical concerns following your crash, the next step toward your recovery should be to speak with a Hickory car accident lawyer as soon as possible.
-Helton, Cody & Associates can offer the comprehensive legal representation you need in this situation.
+Law Office of Lyndon R. Helton, PLLC can offer the comprehensive legal representation you need in this situation.

 Contact Our Hickory, NC Car Crash Attorneys Today